 17. What is your most treasured possession?

 The teddy bear my parents gave me when I was 3.
-Mosey still sits in my room and I named my record company after him.
+Mosey still sits in my bedroom and I named my record company after him.

 18. What do you consider your greatest achievement?